Advanced Features of EHB-CB

 In a model, you have multiple possibilities how to name a label.
 The tools ASCET 6 and ASCET-DEVELOPER provide certain options to configure the composition of an element name.
 E.g. the element name can be appended with their parent elements and the order of the name parts can be defined.
 So the name may differ from the name in the a2l file and MCD features like INCA connectivity will not work.

 Therefore, EHB-CB provides the flexibility to configure the label names by using a JSON configuration file (plain ASCII, UTF8 format), so that it matches the names in A2L file.
-There is one single JSON file with individual configuration possibilites per model type (ASCET 6, ASCET DEVELOPER, Simulink)
+There is one single JSON file with individual configuration possibilities per model type (ASCET 6, ASCET DEVELOPER, Simulink) and also a common configuration for any model type.

 See sample LabelConfig.json in the sub folder .\examples\configuration of your EHB-CB installation directory.